wp-plugins/cc-canadian-mortgage-calculator/readme.txt

 1. Widget settings in appearance panel
 2. Widget example on the sidebar
+3. Shortcode usage example in post
+4. Widget example in WP post/page

 == Changelog ==

+= 2.0.0
+* Added commas for thousands
+* Input fields changed: now you can enter Purchace price and Down payment
+* Mortgage amount is calculated automatically accordingly

 = 1.1.0 =
 * Supports Shortcode